Jamesllllllllll/beacons-link-checker/README.md

 ## Credit

-Foundations for this project came from [this article}(https://www.digitalocean.com/community/tutorials/how-to-scrape-a-website-using-node-js-and-puppeteer) by (Bello Gbadebo)[https://github.com/Gbahdeyboh]
+Foundations for this project came from [this article](https://www.digitalocean.com/community/tutorials/how-to-scrape-a-website-using-node-js-and-puppeteer) by [Bello Gbadebo](https://github.com/Gbahdeyboh)